CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageFlexUtilVirtualDrive.md

 HasStorageFlexUtilController returns a boolean if a field has been set.

+### SetStorageFlexUtilControllerNil

+`func (o *StorageFlexUtilVirtualDrive) SetStorageFlexUtilControllerNil(b bool)`

+ SetStorageFlexUtilControllerNil sets the value for StorageFlexUtilController to be an explicit nil

+### UnsetStorageFlexUtilController
+`func (o *StorageFlexUtilVirtualDrive) UnsetStorageFlexUtilController()`

+UnsetStorageFlexUtilController ensures that no value is present for StorageFlexUtilController, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)